U.S. flag

 Disease or Syndrome

-Lissencephaly-4 (LIS4) is an autosomal recessive neurodevelopmental disorder characterized by lissencephaly, severe brain atrophy, extreme microcephaly (head circumference of more than 10 standard deviations (SD) below the mean), and profound mental retardation.
+Lissencephaly-4 with microcephaly (LIS4) is an autosomal recessive neurodevelopmental disorder characterized by lissencephaly, severe brain atrophy, extreme microcephaly (head circumference of more than 10 standard deviations (SD) below the mean), and profoundly impaired intellectual development.
 It has also been referred to as 'microlissencephaly' (summary by Bakircioglu et al., 2011 and Alkuraya et al., 2011).
 For a general phenotypic description and a discussion of genetic heterogeneity of lissencephaly, see LIS1 (607432).

 Microcephaly and chorioretinopathy 1